MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-windows-admin-center.md

 This article describes how to upgrade the Azure Stack HCI, version 22H2 Operating System (OS) to version 23H2, which is the latest generally available software via the Windows Admin Center.

-The upgrade from Azure Stack HCI 22H2 to version 23H2 occurs in the following steps:

-1. Upgrade the OS.
-1. Prepare for the solution update.
-1. Apply the solution update.

-This article only covers the first step, which is how to upgrade the Azure Stack HCI OS using the Windows Admin Center.
 While the recommended method to [Upgrade the OS is via PowerShell](./upgrade-22h2-to-23h2-powershell.md), you can also upgrade via the Windows Admin Center or other methods.

 > [!IMPORTANT]